 North Texas Traumatic Brain Injury Model System: A Collaborative Effort

-The North Texas Traumatic Brain Injury Model System (NT-TBIMS) pools the efforts and talents of individuals from the Departments of Neurosurgery, Neurology, Physical Medicine and Rehabilitation, Psychiatry (Neuropsychiatry), and Neuroradiology of the three leading medical institutions in the North Texas region.
+The North Texas Traumatic Brain Injury Model System (NT-TBIMS) pools the efforts and talents of individuals from the Departments of Neurosurgery, Neurology and Neurotherapeutics, Physical Medicine and Rehabilitation, Psychiatry (Neuropsychiatry), and Neuroradiology of the three leading medical institutions in the North Texas region.